wesleycamargo/azure-docs.pt-br/articles/mobile-services-dotnet-backend-windows-store-dotnet-leaderboard.md

 - A URL do serviço
 - A chave do aplicativo

-Voc�� pode obter ambos no Portal de Gerenciamento do Azure.
+Você pode obter ambos no Portal de Gerenciamento do Azure.
 No Portal de Gerenciamento, clique em **Serviços Móveis**, em seguida, clique no serviço móvel.
 A URL de serviço é listada na guia do painel.
 Para obter a chave do aplicativo, clique em **Gerenciar Chaves**.

 ![][16]